 Espadin agave needs at least 7-8 years to mature before it’s ready for harvest.
 Barril agave (agave karwinskii var.) take 12-14 years to mature.
 It is important to not harvest the agave before it has matured.

 The piñas are cooked for seven days in a conical earthen oven, heated by hot stones in the middle.
-We used mesquite wood and juniper wood.
+We used mesquite and juniper wood.

 The piñas are then crushed in a Quarry Stone tahona to obtain the pulp from the agave.